Short answer

 Appeal to which judge?

-There are several different routes of appeal, depending on the composition (i.e. whether magistrates, district judge, etc.) of the Family Court that first heard the matter.
-Appeals against decisions of magistrates and district judges are generally heard by judges of circuit level or above.
-Appeals against decisions of judges of circuit level are heard by judges of High Court level or above, and so on.
+The basic principle is that appeals are heard by a judge who is more senior than the one who originally heard the matter.
+Thus, appeals against decisions of magistrates (also known as “lay justices”) and district judges are generally heard by judges of circuit level or above.
+Appeals against decisions of judges of circuit level are heard by judges of High Court level or above, etc.

 Permission to appeal required?